springtype-org/st-create/README.md

 Instead of the interactive CLI questionair, you can also name all agruments and directly generate results:

-    st-create -c project -t babylon-3d -d MyNewWebGLGame
+    st-create -t parcel -d HelloWorld

 <h2 align="center">Custom templates</h2>

-You can just name a template folder to create a new project/component from:
+You can just name a template folder to create a new project:

-    st-create -c project -t ../templates/my-blog-template -d AronsBlog
+    st-create -t ../templates/my-blog-template -d AronsBlog

-<h2 align="center">Short-term Roadmap</h2>

-We're keen to improve this implementation until we feel really comfortable with it.
-Right now this lacks:

-- [ ] Project template for st-materialize
-- [ ] The ability to directly fetch templates from GitHub repository URL's
+OR

+    st-create -t https://github.com/springtype-org/st-template-parcel -d ParcelBasedProject

 <h2 align="center">Maintainers</h2>